trublud/jjsslowmohud/README.md

 }

--- if enableweed = true this is below
+-- if enableweed = true this is enabled below
 Config.debug=false
 Config.Plants = {}
 Config.PlantsObj={}